Growth rate of liquidity provider's wealth in G3Ms: LP Growth Rate

-with time-dependent coefficients $\sigma(t,z)$ and $\mu(t,z)$ defined in \eqref{eqn:mu_z-sig_z} converging to smooth and bounded limits $\sigma(z)$ and $\mu(z)$ in the $L^2$ sense as $t \to \infty$.
+\begin{corollary}[Log Growth Rate of LP Wealth in G3M Time-inhomogeneous] Assume that the mispricing process $Z_t$ is governed by \eqref{eqn:z-sde} with time-dependent coefficients $\sigma(t,z)$ and $\mu(t,z)$ defined in \eqref{eqn:mu_z-sig_z} converging to smooth and bounded limits $\sigma(z)$ and $\mu(z)$ in the $L^2$ sense as $t \to \infty$.
 Then, the long-term expected logarithmic growth rate of LP wealth in a G3M is:

 where

 \end{corollary}

 This corollary generalizes Theorem \ref{thm:growth_rate} to the time-inhomogeneous case, demonstrating that the long-term growth rate of LP wealth can be expressed in a similar form, with the limiting speed measure $q(y)$ playing a key role.